memmaker/ngman/README.md

 ### SiteStorageDirectory

-The path to the directory where the JSON site configuration files are stored.
+The path to the directory where the TOML site configuration files are stored.
 Must be writable by the user executing the tool.

 ### NginxSiteConfigDirectory